Features

 SSH key

-SSH key integration is the most secure way to store SSH keys in Deepnote.
-We add your private key as environment variable so you can use it to connect to remote machines or create tunnels to service within cloud services not accessible on public internet.
+SSH key integration is the recommended way to store SSH keys in Deepnote.
+When you connect the integration to a project, Deepnote will add your private key as environment variable so you can use it to connect to remote machines, or create tunnels to service within cloud services not accessible on public internet.

 Copy the private key (commonly stored as .pem

 file) to the text box and give descriptive name to the integration (eg. AWS Redshift Tunnel key).
-After the integration is created, mount it to the project.
-Using a key stored in the environment integration is not trivial but you can use ssh-agent
+After the integration is created, connect it to your project.
+Below is an example of using the key with an ssh-agent

 eval "$(ssh-agent)" > /dev/null && \